 Over 400 Palestinian towns and villages expelled

-The Jewish army (the Haganah) war plans included specific mention of the expulsion of entire Palestinian village populations —men women and children— the destruction of the villages, and the mining of the debris.
-The text reads, “Destruction of villages (setting fire to, blowing up, and planting mines in the debris), especially those population centers which are difficult to control continuously.
+The Haganah war plans included specific mention of the expulsion of entire Palestinian village populations —men women and children— the destruction of the villages, and the mining of the debris.
+Text calls for the “destruction of villages (setting fire to, blowing up, and planting mines in the debris), especially those population centers which are difficult to control continuously.
 Mounting search and control operations according to the following guidelines: encirclement of the village and conducting a search inside it.
 In the event of resistance, the armed force must be destroyed and the population must be expelled outside the borders of the state.”

 The full article by Benny Morris analyzing the IDF report can be found here.

-“Above all, let me reiterate, the refugee problem was caused by attacks by Jewish forces on Arab villages and towns and by the inhabitant’ fear of such attacks, compounded by expulsions, atrocities, and rumors of atrocities—and by the crucial Israeli Cabinet decision in June 1948 to bar a refugee return.” – Benny Morris, The Birth of the Palestinian Refugee Problem, 1947-1949 (Cambridge, 1988)
+Furthermore, Benny Morris’ reports In The Birth of the Palestinian Refugee Problem, that the refugee problem “was caused by attacks by Jewish forces on Arab villages and towns and by the inhabitant’ fear of such attacks, compounded by expulsions, atrocities, and rumors of atrocities—and by the crucial Israeli Cabinet decision in June 1948 to bar a refugee return.”

 Israeli historian Benny Morris often wrote about the effect of psychological warfare on Palestinian flight.
-Whether it be due to broadcasted threats of death or rape, word of the fall of neighboring villages, or surprise attacks, psychological warfare is an undeniable tactic used in the expulsion of Palestinian families from their homes.
+Whether it was due to broadcasted threats of death or rape, word of the fall of neighboring villages, or surprise attacks, psychological warfare was a tactic used by the IDF and the Haganah in the expulsion of Palestinian families from their homes.

 Count Folke Bernadotte

-Bernadotte was assassinated in Jerusalem by one of the Jewish terror organizations, the LEHI (Stern Gang), an organization led in part by future Israeli Prime Minister Yitzhak Shamir.
+However, many Palestinians were denied the right to return to their homes as Jewish immigrants flowed into Palestine.
+It might be important to ask — what are principles of elemental justice that were broken in acts of expulsion?
+Bernadotte was later assassinated in Jerusalem by one of the Jewish terror organizations, the LEHI (Stern Gang), an organization led in part by future Israeli Prime Minister Yitzhak Shamir.

-The war years—filled with acts of terrorism on both sides, massacres of Palestinian villages, and the ultimate expulsion of Palestinians from their homes—are in sharp contrast to the previous atmosphere in the Holy Land where Muslims, Christians, and Jews lived alongside one another in peace.
+The war years differ drastically from the previous atmosphere in the Holy Land where Muslims, Christians, and Jews lived alongside one another in peace.
 Unfortunately, the violence of the war years had no end in sight as the Israeli-Palestinian conflict continues to be a pertinent, yet unresolved, social issue today.